Is It A Good Idea To Learn Blender 3D Or Not?

 Accessible Learning And Resources

-As a result of both its accessibility and versatility, Blender 3D has built up an incredible library of both free and paid resources that you can use to start learning.
-There is so much content on youtube that it’s easy to find info on just about any tool you want to learn about.
+There is so much content on YouTube that it’s easy to find info on just about any tool you want to learn about.
 Although everybody with Blender and some form of screen capture software would be able to record a tutorial, you may find that some videos are of better quality than others.

-If on the other hand, you are willing to go the extra mile and pay for an actual course then there are a lot of great options out there.
 You can find a great selection of Blender-related courses on larger platforms like Udemy and Skillshare but we recommend looking at some more dedicated learning platforms where the focus is on learning CG-related topics.
 A few we recommend are CGcircuit, CGcookie, and BailylDesign.

 The Rate Of Development For The Software